 More walnut wood and angled minimalist legs.
 Plus, that emphasis on horizontal lines I was talking about.

 The following kinds of furniture aren’t a necessity in the home like the stuff above.
-But they offer some great design opportunities to further solidify that mid-century modern vibe.
+But they offer some great design opportunities to further solidify that mid-century modern interior design vibe.
 And in some cases, they’re functional if space allows – i.e. more seating and a place to set your drinks.

 The tulip shape was iconic in this era.
 I love a good tulip dining table, but it’s also great for a lower-commitment side table like this.

 Here you can see the geometric influence, as well as the typical MCM color palette.
 I love making a more colorful statement in a rug.
 It’s easy to swap out if you want to change up the colors.

 This is a dupe of one of the most notorious chairs of the time period.
 This is a dupe, but it’s still a bit of an investment.
 But this style is timeless and immediately communicates the MCM-ness of your space.

 Okay I get it if you don’t want to pay that much for the Eames dupe.
 So here’s a more affordable dupe of another famous mid-century modern chair!
 The butterfly chair.
 Did you know that a chair you probably had in your childhood bedroom had such a rich history?